 They are more common than the four colors mentioned above, are still Siamese cats, and cost a lot less.

 Siamese Cat Purchase Price

-To establish a more accurate price, I asked 223 Siamese cat owners who had recently purchased their cat how much they had actually paid.
-Their responses were far more helpful.
+To establish a more accurate price, we asked 223 Siamese cat owners who had recently purchased their cats, how much they had paid.

 - 33% of all the people asked paid less than $100 for their Siamese cat and a large amount of these people actually got their cat for free as it was a rescue (more on this later).